March 8, July 8, November 7

-As cellarer of the monastery, there should be chosen from the community someone who is wise, mature in conduct, temperate, not an excessive eater, not proud, excitable, offensive, dilatory, or wasteful, but God-fearing, and like a parent to the whole community.
-The cellarer will take care of everything, but will do nothing without an order from the prioress or abbot.
+As cellarer of the monastery, there should be chosen from the community someone who is wise, mature in conduct, temperate, not an excessive eater, not proud, excitable, offensive, dilatory, or wasteful, but God-fearing, and like a father to the whole community.
+The cellarer will take care of everything, but will do nothing without an order from the abbot.
 Let the cellarer keep to those orders.

 At first, perhaps we might think that the cellarer is only responsible for the food and wares of the monastery.
 This is certainly within their remit; however, it is not just this.
-The cellarer’s role is akin to one of ‘business manager’ and ‘treasurer’ as well as ‘bursar’.
+The cellarer’s role is akin to one of ‘business manager’, ‘treasurer’ and ‘bursar’.
 The cellarer, then, is responsible for all aspects of the practical sustainability of the monastery, from food supplies to money, garden supplies to clothing stores and much more.
 This makes the cellarer, in their role and person, central to the day to day life of the whole community.
-Who they are, then, in temperament and personality will influence the way this role is lived, and so will affect the community every day.
+Who they are, then, in temperament and personality, will influence the way this role is lived, and so will affect the community every day.
 So, the cellarer is discrete, ready to reasonably provide rather than add to anyone’s frustration.

 The cellarer is someone established in the life of the Spirit; in this they are who they are, expressing Christ as themselves.
 They are a person of integrity, of humility, and gentleness.
 The cellarer is lovingly self-assured and so is no push over; like that teacher at school who could hold the class with her presence, who treated all students equally regardless of their ability and motivation.

 Part of this moderation and forgetting is the awareness of the limits of a particular service.
 With humility we wisely know our place and welcome the roles of others.
 The cellarer is not the community leader.
-The Rule makes it clear here that because the role is so central to community life, it is important that the cellarer not hold the rest of the communal leadership at a distance.
-While mature, the cellarer is also human.
-We all need the checking and balancing of others if we are to keep on deepening into who we are and so continue to serve faithfully.
+However, the rule makes it clear here that because the role is so central to community life, it is important that the cellarer not hold communal leadership at a distance.